School Logo

 Evidence recorded on Evidence for Learning towards termly targets (at key times)

-Short Term Targets set within lessons
+Targets worked on within lessons

 Evidence towards progress recorded against targets within lessons